Catchxu/Catchxu.github.io/_portfolio/portfolio-3.md

 Comparative experiments involving 18 public datasets and 15 baseline methods demonstrated that ACsleuth outperforms existing methods for both routine and fine-grained anomaly detection.

+This paper has been accepted by IJCAI 2024.

 <br/>
 <div align=center>
 <img src='/images/ACSleuth.png' width='80%'>